 The objective of the sub-programme on providing shelter to homeless children is the psycho-social rehabilitation and integration of homeless children, including children living and working in the streets.
 There are 6 shelters in Georgia operating under the above programme (in Tbilisi, Ristavi and Kutaisi) and 6 daycare centers (in Tbilisi, Rustavi and Kutaisi).
 4 mobile groups work with homeless children (3 in Tbilisi, 1 in Kutaisi).
 Currently 3 members of Roma community are employed within the services registered under the sub-programme.

-Within the framework of the sub-programme “providing shelter for homeless children”: in 2016 services were provided to 214 beneficiaries (among them 94 beneficiaries belonging to ethnic minorities, including 16 from Roma community); 2 beneficiaries were placed in foster care; 14 children returned to biological families; 6 children were paced in the small family-type home; 21 beneficiaries engaged into the formal education process by enrolling in schools; families of 12 beneficiaries engaged in the Emergency Assistance Programme for families with children in crisis; documents of 21 children were arranged.

-In 2017 services were provided to 270 beneficiaries (among them 112 beneficiaries belonging to ethnic minorities, including 27 from Roma community); 6 beneficiaries were placed in foster care; 14 children returned to biological families; 6 children were paced in the small family-type home; 6 beneficiaries engaged into the formal education process by enrolling in schools; the Ministry of Education and Science of Georgia provided special educational services within all active services of the programme for the homeless children – 74 beneficiaries.
+in 2016-2018 within the sub-programme “Providing shelter for homeless children”, services were provided to 672 beneficiaries (among them 288 beneficiaries belonging to ethnic minorities, including 62 from Roma community); 9 beneficiaries were placed in foster care; 28 children returned to biological families; 13 children were placed in the small family-type home; 28 beneficiaries were engaged into the formal education process by enrolling in schools; in 2016 families of 12 beneficiaries engaged in the Emergency Assistance Programme for families with children in crisis; in 2016-2018 documents of 21 children were arranged.
+In 2017 the Ministry of Education and Science of Georgia provided special educational services within all active services of the programme for the homeless children – 74 beneficiaries.

-In 2018 services were provided to 188 beneficiaries (among them 82 beneficiaries belonging to ethnic minorities, including 19 from Roma community); 1 beneficiary was placed in foster care; 1 child was paced in the small family-type home; 1 beneficiary engaged into the formal education process by enrolling in the school; documents of 1 child were arranged.

-In 2018 within the sub-programme “Providing shelter for homeless children”, the mobile groups in Tbilisi, Rustavi and Kutaisi interacted with 428 homeless children (including Roma children); 259 beneficiaries were served by daycare centeres and the 24-hour shelters, including 183 children, who benefitted from daycare centres and 76 children – who stayed in the shelters.
+In 2019within the sub-programme “Providing shelter for homeless children”, the mobile groups in Tbilisi, Rustavi and Kutaisi interacted with 428 homeless children (including Roma children); 259 beneficiaries were served by daycare centeres and the 24-hour shelters, including 183 children, who benefitted from daycare centres and 76 children – who stayed in the shelters.
 As of today 3 Roma children are employed.

 It shall be noted that within 2018-2019 the Ministry of Internally Displaced Persons from Occupied Territories, Labour, Health and Social Affairs organised informational meetings to raise awareness on social programmes in the regions densely populated by ethnic minorities in the framework of large-scale information campaign for the representatives of ethnic minorities.